 It was thus envisaged to create a programme that would rely on the compassion and activism of the individuals of Varanasi, who would in time, create a strong movement for animal rights.

 While developing the programme, we narrowed down on three areas of urgent need.
-To begin with, the dogs on the streets needed immediate first aid, two, the first aid would require support and care from the local community, and three, local activists needed to be be identified, educated and trained for animal care.
+To begin with, the dogs on the streets needed immediate first aid, two, the first aid would require support and care from the local community, and lastly, local activists needed to be identified, educated and trained for animal care.

 Using extensive research and practical methodology, we were able to meet and engage with over 60 animal lovers of Varanasi.
 Work with activists revolved around first aid, training them to work with the community and care for animals in their areas.